nationwideinnovation/AngelHack2018-Mocks/README.md

 ## Creating New Mocks

 The recommended way to run typescript files, is to install ts-node: `npm i -g ts-node`.
-Alternativly, yu can install typescript & use tsc `npm install -g typescript`
+Alternativly, you can install typescript & use tsc `npm install -g typescript`

 Assuming you installed ts-node, you can run the generator by running `ts-node generateMocks.ts`